ConnectedPlacesCatapult/DigitalConnectorPlugin/README.md

 # Tombolo Digital Connector QGIS plugin
 A plugin for viewing, modifying and running Tombolo Digital Connector QGIS plugin.
+Tombolo Digital Connector is an open source software that allows automatic fetching, cleaning and combining spatial data from different sources and different specifications.
+For more information please visit [Digital Connector](https://github.com/FutureCitiesCatapult/TomboloDigitalConnector).

 ## Installation
 # Prerequisites